Wednesday, March 19, 2008

 Erosion is distinguished from weathering, which is the process of chemical or physical breakdown of the minerals in the rocks, although the two processes may be concurrent.

-land use.
+Erosion is an intrinsic natural process but in many places it is increased by human land use.
 Poor land use practices include deforestation, overgrazing, unmanaged construction activity and road or trail building.
 Land that is used for the production of agricultural crops generally experiences a significant greater rate of erosion than that of land under natural vegetation.
 This is particularly true if tillage is used, which reduces vegetation cover on the surface of the soil and disturbs both soil structure and plant roots that would otherwise hold the soil in place.
 However, improved land use practices can limit erosion, using techniques like terrace-building, conservation tillage practices, and tree planting.

-ecosystem.
+A certain amount of erosion is natural and, in fact, healthy for the ecosystem.
 For example, gravels continuously move downstream in watercourses.
 Excessive erosion, however, does cause problems, such as receiving water sedimentation, ecosystem damage and outright loss of soil.

-[1] In Africa, if current trends of soil degradation continue, the continent might be able to feed just 25% of its population by 2025, according to UNU's Ghana-based Institute for Natural Resources in Africa.
+Approximately 40% of the world's agricultural land is seriously degraded.[1]
+In Africa, if current trends of soil degradation continue, the continent might be able to feed just 25% of its population by 2025, according to UNU's Ghana-based Institute for Natural Resources in Africa.

 Because we are dealing about environmental problems caused by man, we will focus more on the chemical erosion which was said to be caused by human land use.
 There are many causes of erosion.
 First is deforestation.
 Deforestation means destruction of our forestlands.
 Deforestation results from removal of trees without sufficient replacement.
 As we all know, trees plays a very important role on the environment.
 It doesn’t only give us food, but protection also from calamities.
 How?
 It protects us from calamities like floods by absorbing the water that the rain is producing.
 When there are no trees, there’ll be difficulties in the absorption of water which causes the soil to soften and results to erosion.
 Just like what happened in the landslide in Aurora Quezon.
 They abused the usage of trees so Mother Nature gave revenge in the form of landslide.
 Second is illegal mining.
 Mining is known for digging precious gems and stones under the land.
 For example is diamond.
 Diamonds today are considered to have a great value to most people and are equivalent to thousands and thousands of money.
 Because of poverty, every one of us wants to be rich.
 Who doesn’t, right?
 So, miners, to be able to find more stones and gems, are digging so hard and so deep.
 Stones are said to be the foundation of soil.
 When stones under the soil are gone, it softens and results again to soil erosion.